Inflectra/rapise-documentation/docs/Guide/tap.md

 ## See Also

-- More information about tap is available at the TAP wiki: [www.testanything.org](http://www.testanything.org)
+- More information about TAP is available on the TAP wiki: [www.testanything.org](http://www.testanything.org)
 - [Visual Studio Unit Testing (MS-Test)](visual_studio.md)
 - [NUnit](nunit.md)